 The players collect Royale Pass points by participating in daily and weekly missions, in-game events, collecting items, etc.

 In PUBG Mobile, there are three kinds of battle passes: Free Pass, Elite Pass, and Elite Pass Plus.

 The Free Pass is open to all players, allowing them to collect free rewards.
 Elite pass holders get better and bigger rewards, can unlock Elite missions, and upgrade faster.
-Meanwhile, the Elite Pass Plus offers all of that but with a better value for money.
+Meanwhile, the Elite Pass Plus offers all of that but with better value for money.